roshansamuel/saras/paper.md

 The laws that govern natural systems can often be modelled mathematically using partial differential equations (PDEs).
-Usually the resultant PDEs are not solvable analytically, hence numerical solutions become important in such cases.
+Usually the resultant PDEs are not solvable analytically, leaving numerical solutions as the only recourse to gain useful insights into such systems.
-As a result, efficient numerical solutions of PDEs are important for understanding such systems.
+As a result, it is important to efficiently calculate numerical solutions of PDEs to further our understanding of such systems.
 In this paper we briefly describe the design and validation of ``SARAS``, a general-purpose PDE solver based on finite difference method [@Anderson:book:CFD; @Ferziger:book:CFD].

+# Statement of Need

 There are a number of open-source solvers for Computational Fluid Dynamics.
 Some well known solvers include OpenFOAM [@Weller:1998FOAM], Pencil Code [@Brandenburg:2002CPC],